 LEM is easy to understand and use, and provides a common language that helps make invisible elements and assumptions related to the learning experience visible — and sharable — by everyone.
 LEM is particularly useful when we begin working with new faculty partners.

-At the outset of a partnership, we use LEM in our learning design consultations to gain an understanding of the learning experience a faculty member wants to provide his or her students.
-We follow up this initial session by sharing a draft learning environment model based on our understanding of the faculty member’s vision.
-This step ensures that we have understood his or her course goals accurately before offering suggestions about content customization, activities, or additional resources.
+At the outset of a partnership, we use LEM in our learning design consultations to gain an understanding of the learning experience an institution or faculty member wants to provide their students.
+We follow up this initial session by sharing a draft learning environment model based on our understanding of the institution or faculty member’s vision.
+This step ensures that we have understood their course goals accurately before offering suggestions about content customization, activities, or additional resources.

-The learning environment models we create for faculty partners also serve as a foundation for other planning and activities.
-We use them to create rubrics for evaluating course efficacy or to measure the impact of specific content and activities.
+The learning environment models we create for our partners also serve as a foundation for other planning and activities.
+We use them to create rubrics for evaluating program/course efficacy or to measure the impact of specific content and activities.
 The model is also valuable as we help faculty partners work through course redesign processes.